kubernetes/enhancements/keps/sig-network/20190125-ingress-api-group.md

 ### Healthchecks

-The current spec does not have any provisions to customize appropriate healtchecks for referenced backends.
-Many users already have a healthcheck URLthat is lightweight and different from the HTTP root (e.g. `/`).
+The current spec does not have any provisions to customize appropriate healthchecks for referenced backends.
+Many users already have a healthcheck URL that is lightweight and different from the HTTP root (e.g. `/`).

 One option that has been explored is to infer the healthcheck URL from the Readiness probes on the Pods of the Service.
 This method has proven to be quite